tempranova/turtlerp/README.md

 Bugs

+- Map icons for users stay on map when entering a new zone

 - Color pick is sometimes connected to other color picker instances
 - Not disabled in BGs
 - Custom colors for emotes get overwritten